CansuKavukcu/hidden-gem-resources/README.md

 Hi all,

-My name is Cansu Kavukcu, and I am 30 years old.
-I am happily married and have been residing in the Netherlands for the past four years.
+My name is Cansu Kavukcu, and I am 32 years old.
+I am happily married and have been residing in the Netherlands for the past five years.

 Now, I'd like to share a bit about my professional journey.
 I spent four years working in Turkey before relocating to the Netherlands, where I've been serving as a Technical Sourcer for the past two years.
 My experience spans across various sectors, including start-ups, enterprises, global banks, and a recruitment agency, primarily focusing on sourcing IT candidates.
 While I've been involved in different aspects of recruitment processes such as onboarding, crafting job descriptions, offering, and employer branding, my expertise lies in sourcing.